svenvc/ston/ston-spec.md

     float = integer [ float-fraction ] [ float-exponent ]

 Although both the float's fraction part and exponent part are optional, one of the two needs to be present for the number to be recognised as a float and not an integer.

+Three special floats, Nan, Inf and -Inf are represented using the more general STON object syntax (see further, case is significant, whitespace is not):

+- Float [ #nan ]
+- Float [ #infinity ]
+- Float [ #negativeInfinity ]

 ### Strings